 Studies indicate that the Humanities motivate low achieving students by fostering intellectual curiosity, global knowledge, and critical thinking, while promoting personal responsibility, ethical development, and cultural awareness.
-In addition, the Humanities establish a framework for students to develop an aesthetic appreciation for the arts while preparing them to use language effectively.
+In addition, the Humanities establish a framework

+Utilizing the Humanities to Understand and Overcome Adversity-A Bridge Program for students to develop an aesthetic appreciation for the arts while preparing them to use language effectively.
 According to a study conducted by the National Endowment for the Arts, teenagers and young adults of low socioeconomic status (SES) who have a history of in-depth arts involvement show better academic outcomes than do low-SES youth who have less arts involvement.
 Furthermore, they earn better grades and demonstrate higher rates of college enrollment.